This job is sometimes referred to by alternative titles

 - any work in the plastics, rubber or composites industry

-- work as a mechanic
+- work as a mechanical engineer

 - work in other factory jobs, particularly shift work.